close button for sidebar

 • Be willing to listen.
 This is just as important as talking.
 Listen to your parents' concerns and try to see things from their perspective.

-Specific financial topics you might want to ask your parents about:
+Specific financial topics you could discuss with your parents:

 • Your current financial situation.
 How much money do you make?
 How much debt do you have?
 What are your monthly expenses?